Planning application advice and fees

 - Reducing the risk of delays in obtaining permission, particularly if an application is refused on grounds which could have been identified and overcome through pre-application discussions

-Even though taking pre-application advice from officers does not bind the council to make a particular decision, the letter you will receive as a result of pre-application discussions forms part of the decision-making process and will be taken into consideration in determining your application.
+Even though taking pre-application advice from officers does not bind us to make a particular decision, the information you will receive as a result of pre-application discussions forms part of the decision-making process and will support the determination of your application.

-In order to receive an effective advice service, we would encourage you to contact the planning department at the earliest opportunity to seek advice on your proposals.
+In order to receive an effective advice service, we encourage you to contact us at the earliest opportunity to seek advice on your proposals.

 This will ensure that the most appropriate officer is assigned to your case and allow the level of pre-application discussion and negotiation to be determined.
 This will largely be dependent on the complexity of the application and possibly its proposed location.
 It will also help determine whether or not other agreements, contributions or obligations will be required.